 The intermediate and advanced level player will go for Hybrid and Natural gut strings.
 As time passed, they will get more experience in their game, and experienced players need a combination of comfort, control, and spin, so they will go for hybrid and natural guts strings.

 Tennis racket restringing

-This is a one of the frequently asked question by most players, especially from beginners when will you go for restringing.
-Mainly we having two reasons for restringing first one is string break, and another one is tension loss.
+This is one of the frequently asked questions by most players, especially from beginners when will you go for restringing.
+Mainly we have two reasons for restringing first one is string break, and another one is tension loss.

 Strings lose tension over time, and if you are a player who loves to play with higher tension strings for better control and accuracy and when you feel that your control is losing because of low tension so you will definitely proceed with restringing.